SWEN-101/2221-SWEN-101-02-5/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=8511984&assignment_repo_type=AssignmentRepo)
 # Project Name: RIT Laundry
 # Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

-An online E-store system built in github.io .. etc. <_replace with other platform requirements_>

 ## Team 5
 <_each team member clones repo and then edits/replace with their name below_>